cisagov/development-guide/project_setup/skeletonize-existing-repository.md

 ## Make a pull request ##

-Once you've run through the configuration and testing stages, you've probably accumulated a number of commits on your `skeletonize` branch.
+Once you've completed the configuration and testing stages, you've probably accumulated a number of commits on your `skeletonize` branch.

 The next step is to [make a pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)